-CT BOS plans and oversees use of HUD CoC funding in the following localities: all Cities and towns in the counties of Hartford, Litchfield, New Haven, New London, Windham, Tolland, Middlesex and the City of Danbury.
+CT BOS plans and oversees use of HUD CoC funding in the following localities: all Cities and towns in the counties of Hartford, Litchfield, New Haven, New London, Windham, Tolland, and Middlesex.

 CT BOS receives approximately $34 million in annual funding for more than 100 projects that include transitional housing, rapid rehousing, permanent supportive housing, and coordinated entry.

 CT BOS identifies and addresses needs of homeless and at-risk people utilizing not only HUD dollars, but also mainstream resources and other sources of funding.
 This is often achieved through the work of the local planning bodies that are active in many of the covered regions and that help guide the work of CT BOS.